State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Analysis and Results

 \subsubsection{Energy Band Selection}

-The distinct spectral states evident in Figure \ref{fig:longtermlc} require careful selection of energy bands for constructing a robust hardness ratio.
-Given that specific energy ranges are highly instrument-dependent and must be tailored to both source characteristics and detector response, we performed a data-driven analysis to define optimal bands for tracking Cygnus X-1's state transitions.
-We examined count rate distributions at key energy boundaries, with Figure \ref{fig:bimodal-appearance} showing histograms for three representative bands: 3-8 keV, 8-79 keV, and 20-79 keV, each normalized to their maximum values for direct comparison.
+The distinct spectral states evident in Figure \ref{fig:longtermlc} require careful selection of energy bands for constructing a robust hardness ratio. \jfw{Given that specific energy ranges are highly instrument-dependent and must be tailored to both source characteristics and detector response---with different boundaries proving effective for different missions (e.g., RXTE, MAXI, Swift)---we performed a data-driven analysis to define appropriate bands for tracking Cygnus X-1's state transitions with NuSTAR.} We \jfw{examined count rate distributions across nine energy bands spanning the full NuSTAR bandpass.
+Figure \ref{fig:bimodal-appearance} presents a systematic progression from soft to hard bands, revealing the energy at which the well-known bimodal state distribution emerges.}